The Seventh Sign: Production

+Director Carl Schultz said what appealed to him about working on the film was the prospect of working with an international cast such as Demi Moore in her first adult role.
+Schultz said he based his approach to the film off of Val Lewton's films where he kept the usage of optical effects to a minimum as he felt a more minimalist method that favored suggestion would play better to the audience.

+Effects

+Dream Quest Images provided the visual effects which were designed by Eric Brevig with Michael L. Fink serving as visual effects supervisor.
+An effects sequence cut from the final film involved a bridge of light between Abby's house and David's garage apartment being summoned by David as a test of Abby's faith with Abby's foot falling through the bridge while her dog, Ace, would run across it without incident.
+The sequence was cut as it was felt it undercut the drama when Abby stabs David and test audiences started giggling when the dog ran across the bridge.

 Release and reception

 The film was released theatrically in the United States by TriStar Pictures on April 1, 1988.
 It grossed $18,875,011 at the US box office.
 It received mixed reviews from critics, and holds a 15% rating on Rotten Tomatoes based on 20 reviews.
 In his two-star review, Roger Ebert stated: "After the sheer anarchy unleashed upon Hollywood by the slice-and-dice movies, it’s actually comforting to know that these characters play by the rules.
 They believe in good and evil, and they act as if individual human beings can have an influence on the outcome of events."
 Michael Wilmington in a review for the Los Angeles Times praised the visuals used in the film, calling them "extraordinary"; however, he felt that the material was lacking and categorized the story as a "New Age variation on Rosemary's Baby".

 Home media

 The film was released on DVD in the United States by Sony Pictures Home Entertainment in 1998.
 Scream Factory released the film on Blu-ray on September 11, 2018, featuring new interviews with actors Michael Biehn, Peter Friedman and John Taylor, screenwriters Clifford and Ellen Green and director Carl Schultz, as well as two television spots.